 In addition, Congressman Mike Levin (D-CA), who represents the district where SONGS is located, recently announced the formation of a bipartisan Spent Nuclear Fuel Solutions Caucus along with Congressman Rodney Davis (R-IL).
 The caucus plans to pursue consent-based siting for interim storage facilities and explore other policies and solutions for the nation’s spent nuclear fuel.

-Following this important vote, the Action for Spent Fuel Solutions Now coalition will continue to build its membership locally and work with key leaders at the state and federal levels to secure offsite solutions for the spent fuel at SONGS and other sites across the country.
+Following this important vote, the Spent Fuel Solutions coalition will continue to build its membership locally and work with key leaders at the state and federal levels to secure offsite solutions for the spent fuel at SONGS and other sites across the country.
 The coalition’s diverse membership includes local governments, elected officials, utilities, environmental groups, labor leaders, Native American leaders, school districts, business organizations and other community members who support the relocation of spent nuclear fuel.

-Action for Spent Fuel Solutions Now is a new group of local governments, elected officials, utilities, environmental groups, labor leaders, Native American leaders, business organizations and other community members who support the relocation of spent nuclear fuel to a federally licensed facility away from our coastline.
+Spent Fuel Solutions is a new group of local governments, elected officials, utilities, environmental groups, labor leaders, Native American leaders, business organizations and other community members who support the relocation of spent nuclear fuel to a federally licensed facility away from our coastline.
 Our founding members include representatives from the County of Orange, County of San Diego, Southern California Edison (SCE), San Diego Gas & Electric and the City of Riverside.
 For more information about Action for Spent Fuel Solutions Now, visit spentfuelsolutionsnow.com.